-Traditional Pecan Pie in a Jar are perfectly sized sweet treats that finish off a big, satisfying meal.
-This crunchy, golden, deeply toasted nutty dessert will put a smile on your face and theirs.
+Here’s a little twist on this beloved dessert institution.
+These Traditional Pecan Pie in a Jar are the perfectly sized sweet treat that will finish off any big, satisfying turkey dinner.
+This crunchy, golden, deeply toasted nutty dessert will satisfy everyone’s sweet tooth!

 Happy Thanksgiving Everyone!
 This is the time of year that I consume treats with reckless abandon!
 Ok, I do have some self-control.
 But I love the big, hearty Thanksgiving meal.
 I particularly love the desserts that come after you loosen your belt.
 One year I was asked to bring a pecan pie to a Thanksgiving get together.
 I wanted to do something a little bit different than walk in carrying a regular pie in a pan.
 So, I have always loved the cute little mason jars.
 I figured, why not give everyone his or her own petite dessert?
 They are the perfect portions after such a big meal.